weaviate/weaviate-io/developers/weaviate/config-refs/schema/range-index.md

 :::

 Object properties in Weaviate are indexed and searchable.
-The rangeable index is a efficient way to search ranges of data.
+The [rangeable index](/developers/weaviate/config-refs/schema/range-index) is an efficient way to search ranges of data.

 The rangeable index is available for data that is stored as an `int`, `number`, or `date` type.
 The index is not available for arrays of these data types or for `floats`.